MBvisti/integration-test-in-go/README.md

 When running the testing command (make run-integration-tests) you will auto- matically build the image containing everything you need.

+## Running the app
+If you want to run the app and make request to the API, simply run "make up" and then in another terminal run "make apply-migrations".

 ## Gotchas
 This setup is using volumes.
 I sometimes run into issues where some volumes are affecting others.
 If running make run-integration-tests doesn't work for you,